GCYYfun/OSTEP_RUST/src/vm_beyondphys_policy/README.md

 # Overview

-This simulator, paging-policy.py, allows you to play around with different page-replacement policies.
+This simulator, paging-policy, allows you to play around with different page-replacement policies.
 For example, let's examine how LRU performs with a series of page references with a cache of size 3: